Eenrics/online-coding-interview/README.md

 ## 🔒 Security Considerations

-- Code execution happens in isolated Web Workers (client-side only)
+- **Code Execution**: All code execution happens in isolated Web Workers (client-side only)
+  - JavaScript/TypeScript: Executed in sandboxed Web Worker with strict mode
+  - Python: Executed using Pyodide (Python compiled to WASM) in isolated Web Worker
+  - No server-side code execution - all code runs in the browser
+  - Timeout protection (10-12 seconds) to prevent infinite loops
+  - Isolated execution context prevents access to DOM and main thread
 - Input validation on all endpoints
 - Rate limiting to prevent abuse
 - Session-based authentication (anonymous)